 Why not spend a night tent camping at individual tent camp sites carved out of our open field near our visitor center, or get a group together, for a sleepover under the stars at the Mare Island Preserve in Vallejo?
-We pretty much assure you the stars will be out and along with a campfire, a communal cook area with propane or charcoal grill, camp stoves and a nice stainless counter prep area, this is a simple camp spot.
+We pretty much assure you the stars will be out and along with a lot of amenities at our nearby visitor center, including an outdoor fireplace, a communal cook area with propane grill, camp stoves and a nice stainless counter prep area, and sink with no running water, so you will want to bring your own for wash-up and cooking. this is a simple camp spot.
 To give you a little more idea of the sites, they are literally mowed spots along a trail between our visitor center and our other old time ammunition storage magazine.
 You park in the visitor center parking lot and carry your camping gear a short distance across a field to a mowed carve out.
 It's very basic.
 You'll be surrounded by the sounds of nature with distant reminders that you are across the Napa River/Mare Island Strait from urban life.

-Our private yurts, a caravan style tiny house and car, van and small trailer and tent camp sites in the Preserve may be available, too, if you prefer.
+Our private yurts, a caravan style tiny house and car, van and small trailer and other walk-in tent camp sites in the Preserve may be available, too, if you prefer.

-BE PREPARED...temps are dipping into the 50's this time of year and the campsite is near marshes, so it can feel even cooler.
+The campsite is near marshes, so mosquitoes are real right now.
+Mostly early morning and late evening.
 Good news is that you are very close by to the visitor center so easy access to the portable restroom, your vehicle, the campfire and the food prep area.
-Bring your s'mores kits, some warmish drinks, cold ones and gather around our campfire evenings.
+Bring your s'mores kits, some warmish drinks, cold ones and gather around our outdoor fireplace, evenings.
 The sunsets are often quite spectacular and even night walking reveals the majesty of the region with its lighted Carquinez Bridge.
 Pop up in the morning for breakfast and a hike to the hilltop for the potential for 7-county panoramic views of the Bay Area if the fog disappears.
 We have bikes and helmets for riding the entire Island to rent for a small donation.